sgmurphy/wordpress-plugins/contact-form-7-image-captcha/readme.txt

 *In this case, you have the following options:*
 1. Change the variable via the WordPress database directly (look for the post ID of the respective form in the postmeta table and there’ll be a “_locale” option).
 2. Make sure to change the language in your WordPress backend to your desired target language and then simply re-create the CF7 form.

+= Does the plugin support WPML? =

+Yes, both the free and pro versions support WPML.
+In fact, there is an <a href="https://wpml.org/plugin/wp-image-captcha/" target="_blank">active partnership between WPML and WP Image CAPTCHA</a> for seamless integration.

+= Issues using WPML, CF7 and our plugin? =

+Please follow those steps:
+1. Install CF7 and our plugin
+2. Install WPML plugin and the CF7 Multilingual addon
+3. WP admin backend: Choose your desired language, via flag at the top menu e.g. German (<a href="https://storage.googleapis.com/pubass/hookandhook/wpml-first-screenshot.png" target="_blank">see screenshot</a>)
+4. WP admin backend: Choose Contact > Contact Forms > Add New
+5. CF7: Translate the labels
+6. CF7: In the right white sidebar, choose Translations to e.g. English (<a href="https://storage.googleapis.com/pubass/hookandhook/wpml-first-screenshot.png" target="_blank">see screenshot</a>)
+7. WPML: Translate the strings into e.g. English
+8. WPML: When finished click the green button: "Complete Translation"
+9. WP admin backend: Choose Pages > Add New Page
+10. WP page: Set the e.g. German title "Kontaktformular" and insert the Contact Form 7 shortcode
+11. WP page: Save as draft or publish page
+12. WP page: On the right, click: e.g. English + Translate (<a href="https://storage.googleapis.com/pubass/hookandhook/wpml-second-screenshot.png" target="_blank">see screenshot</a>)

 = How do you add the image CAPTCHA to the Contact Form 7 forms? =